seagomezar/springboot-curso-eafit/readme.md

-Below is an example of a comprehensive README.md that summarizes all the topics covered—from setting up models and repositories with Hibernate/JPA, using Flyway for migrations, generating dummy data with Faker, and demonstrating dependency inversion with a cart system and an image storage example.

----

 # Spring Boot Project Overview

 This repository demonstrates several core concepts and techniques in Spring Boot development.
 The project includes: